tunalagoona/postgres-playground/README.md

 # postgres-playground

-Playing with Postgres concurrency: locks, isolation levels, deadlock prevention
+Playing with some of the Postgres Isolation Levels and various lock modes to control concurrent access to data.

 - [isolation levels](isolation-levels.md)
 - [single lock](single-lock.md)